Nexfinity/CakeyBot-Wiki/core/localization.md

 1. Open the project on the Weblate page [here](https://translate.cakey.bot/).
 2. Make any translations/edits/updates to your language.
 3. Wait for the submissions to be reviewed.
-4. Make any requested edits to your submissions (if requested by proof readers).
+4. Make any requested edits to your submissions (if requested by reviewers).
 5. Wait for the strings to be merged into the production bot and enjoy!

 # Formatting, Rules, Requirements